yashmakhija/Trades/backend/docs/core/candle-data-system.md

 2. **Time Boundary Edge Cases**: Precise calculations for daylight saving changes
 3. **WebSocket Reconnection**: Automatic reconnection with exponential backoff
 4. **Duplicate Data**: Handling for potential duplicate candles from exchange

+## Conclusion

+Our candle data system represents a professional-grade implementation that matches or exceeds the capabilities of commercial trading platforms.
+By implementing unlimited historical data storage with continuous aggregation and tiered access, we provide both complete historical data and exceptional performance.

+Unlike simpler implementations that either limit history or sacrifice performance, our approach ensures traders have access to the entire market history with response times suitable for real-time trading and analysis.

 ## Features